mz-mc/website/content/english/services/ip-trademark-consulting/index.md

 </div>
 <br>

-Although failing to register a trademark in China sufficiently early can lead to additional legal hassles and costs, such challenges are often remediable.
+Although failing to register a trademark in China sufficiently early can lead to additional legal hassles and costs, such challenges can often be remedied with the right expertise.

 Check the status of trademark filings for your brand on the website of China’s [Trademark Office of National Intellectual Property Administration](http://wcjs.sbj.cnipa.gov.cn/txnT01.do).